Paper Information

 The paper is primarily theoretical, with “experiments” consisting of rigorous mathematical derivations and proofs.
 The channel capacity theorem, for instance, is proven using a geometric sphere-packing argument in the high-dimensional signal space.

-However, Shannon does include a quantitative comparison against existing 1949 technology.
-He plots his theoretical “Ideal Curve” against Pulse Code Modulation (PCM) and Pulse Position Modulation (PPM) systems in Figure 6.
-This comparison reveals that contemporary PCM systems operated approximately 8 dB below the ideal power limit.
-Interestingly, PPM systems approached to within 3 dB of the ideal curve at very low signal-to-noise ratios, highlighting that different modulation schemes are optimal for different regimes (PCM for high SNR, PPM for power-limited scenarios).
+However, Shannon does include a quantitative theoretical benchmark against existing 1949 technology.
+He plots his theoretical “Ideal Curve” against calculated limits of Pulse Code Modulation (PCM) and Pulse Position Modulation (PPM) systems in Figure 6.
+These were not physical laboratory experiments; the PCM points were calculated from formulas in another paper, and the PPM points were from unpublished calculations by B. McMillan.
+This comparison reveals that the entire series of plotted points for these contemporary systems operated approximately 8 dB below the ideal power limit over most of the practical range.
+Interestingly, PPM systems approached to within 3 dB of the ideal curve specifically at very small $P/N$ ratios, highlighting that different modulation schemes are optimal for different regimes (PCM for high SNR, PPM for power-limited scenarios).

 The primary outcome was a complete, unified theory that quantifies both information itself (entropy) and the ability of a channel to transmit it (capacity).

-Decoupling of Source and Channel: A key conclusion is that the problem of communication can be split into two distinct parts: source coding (compressing the message to its entropy rate, $H$) and channel coding (adding structured redundancy to protect against noise).
+Decoupling of Source and Channel: A key conclusion is that the problem of communication can be split into two distinct parts: encoding sequences of message symbols into sequences of binary digits (where the average digits per symbol approaches the entropy $H$), and then mapping these binary digits into a particular signal function of long duration to combat noise.
 A source can be transmitted reliably if and only if its rate $R$ (or entropy $H$) is less than the channel capacity $C$.

 The Limit is on Rate, Not Reliability: Shannon’s most profound conclusion was that noise in a channel does not create an unavoidable minimum error rate; rather, it imposes a maximum rate of transmission.
 Below this rate, error-free communication is theoretically possible.